Abington Sod Installation Services

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-Select cool-season sod varieties suited for USDA Zones 5b–7a: Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
-Sod must be 1–1.5 inches thick (including roots), uniform, disease-free, and 40–60% moisture.
-Installation requires:
+Select cool-season sod varieties suitable for USDA Zones 5b–7a, such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
+Sod must be 1–1.5 inches thick (including roots), disease-free, and have 40–60% moisture content.
+Install sod with tight seams, staggered joints, and immediate rolling (150–200 lb roller) for proper soil contact.
+Complete installation within 24–48 hours of delivery, irrigate deeply (6-inch depth), and protect from foot traffic.
+Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties.

 Abington Water Department Coordination for Irrigation System Installation & New Sod Establishment